 If so dive into Instagram, if not you probably want to focus that energy elsewhere.

-Here’s how to maximize your Instagram Marketing.
+Here’s how to maximize profit from Instagram Marketing.

 You have the choice to either use your personal name or your brand name.